burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Use Concepts.
 Syntax A.

-Example of using the concept to restrict template using:
+Example of using the concept to restrict template usage:

 ```cpp
 template <typename T>